josdejong/typed-function/README.md

   be used to see what the function exactly does.
 For debugging purposes.
 - A property `signatures`, which holds a map with the (normalized) signatures as key and the original sub-functions as value.
+- A property `name` containing name of the typed function or an empty string.
+- A property `typedName` containing the name of the typed function or null if not specified.

 ## Roadmap